FSU Holocaust Institute for Educators

 This two-day program at Florida State University provides teachers with the requisite knowledge, skills and abilities to teach their students and other teachers about the Holocaust.
 The instruction enables school districts to implement and meet the 1994 Florida legislative mandate and the Georgia legislative mandate that information about the Holocaust be taught in schools.

 The Holocaust Institute for Educators provides up-to-date information on the Holocaust and its impact on different countries, as well as materials and methods for classroom instruction.
 Representative topics include the evolution of Nazi anti-Jewish policies; Jewish life in Central and Eastern Europe, Poland, Russia, and France; the Jewish resistance movement; the reaction of the U.S. government to the Holocaust; and the promotion of tolerance in a climate of cynicism, distrust, and terrorism.
 This Institute is open to Florida educators (grade 4 – college) by application.
+This year’s theme is “America’s Response to the Holocaust”.

 The Institute is designed primarily for secondary school teachers and college faculty; however, elementary school teachers (fourth grade and above) and those interested in Holocaust studies are also welcome to apply.
 The curriculum is of special interest to teachers of history, language arts, humanities and the arts.